Blackjey05/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly - a file that displays current directory contents in numbers 6-firstdirectory - a file that Creates a script that creates a directory named my_first_directory in the /tmp/ directory.
-7-movethatfile - a file that moves the file betty from /tmp/ to /tmp/my_first_directory
+7-movethatfile - a file that moves the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete -a file that Delete the file betty